mesosphere/marathon/docs/docs/application-basics.md

 }
 ```

-Note also that you can specify many resources, not only one.
+Note also that you can specify many resources, not just one.
 So, for example, you could provide a git repository
  and some resources from a CDN as follows:

 ```json